skip to content

 It is true that the numbers of Black British students and students with declared mental health conditions are small, and that these numbers become even smaller and less statistically significant when we drill down to look at patterns of awarding gaps in individual courses.

 However, the University’s commitments to increase the diversity of our student population in a relatively short period of time means we need to anticipate that as numbers rise, awarding gaps may open up in courses where they do not currently exist.
-For this reason, it is advantageous for all courses, and not just those where awarding gaps can be currently identified, to engage with the University’s commitment to eliminate awarding gaps.
+For this reason, it is advantageous for all courses, and not just those where awarding gaps can be currently identified, to engage with the University’s commitment to address awarding gaps.

 What if I have such small numbers of students in my course that I can't tell statistically whether we have an awarding gap?

 We would recommend collating internal data that might provide insight into the specific issues affecting your students, as well as considering any broader institutional quantitative and qualitative data that you may have access to, such as student surveys.
-If you are unsure what data are available, please contact the Awarding Gap Consultation Team.

 In addition, if your student numbers for particular student groups are so small that they do not appear in the data visualisation dashboards on awarding gaps on the Tableau server, this may suggest that your focus should be on widening participation initiatives to diversify the students who apply and are accepted to your courses.